MKLab-ITI/hackair-data-retrieval/README.md

 ### Webcams collector

 #### Description
 <a href="https://developers.webcams.travel/" target="_blank">Webcams.travel</a> is a very large outdoor webcams directory that currently contains 64,475 landscape webcams worldwide.
 Webcams.travel provides access to webcam data through a comprehensive and well-documented free API.
-The provided API is RESTful, i.e. the request format is REST and the responses are formatted in JSON and is available only via <a href="https://www.mashape.com/ target="_blank"> Mashape</a>.
+The provided API is RESTful, i.e. the request format is REST and the responses are formatted in JSON and is available only via <a href="https://www.mashape.com/" target="_blank"> Mashape</a>.
 The collector implemented uses the webcams.travel API to collect data from European webcams.
-The endpoint exploited  is the */webcams/list/* and apart from the continent modifier that narrows down the complete list of webcams to contain only webcams from specific continent, two other modifiers are used: a) orderby and b) limit.
+The endpoint exploited  is the */webcams/list/* and apart from the continent modifier that narrows down the complete list of webcams to contain only webcams from specific continent, two other modifiers are used: a) *orderby* and b) *limit*.
 The orderby modifier has the purpose of enforcing an explicit ordering of the returned webcams in order to ensure as possible that the same webcams.
 The limit modifier is used to slice the list of webcams by limit and offset given that the maximum number of results that can be returned with a single query is 50.

 ## Image analysis for sky detection and localization
-Image Analysis involves all the operations required for the extraction of Red/Green (R/G) and Green/Blue (G/B) ratios from sky-depicting images.
+Image Analysis (IA) involves all the operations required for the extraction of Red/Green (R/G) and Green/Blue (G/B) ratios from sky-depicting images.
 The service accepts, carries out all the required processing, and responds with the results of the image analysis.
-The service accepts HTTP post requests that specify either a set of local (to the server that runs the service) paths that correspond to images already downloaded on the server through one of the image collectors (Flickr or webcams) or a set of image URLs36.
+The service accepts HTTP post requests that specify either a set of local (to the server that runs the service) paths that correspond to images already downloaded on the server through one of the image collectors (Flickr or webcams) or a set of image URLs.

-In the latter case, all images are first downloaded (using a multi-threaded image download implementation).
-The IA service uses internally three components, each one implementing a processing step of the image analysis pipeline, i.e. concept detection, sky localization and ratio computation.
+The IA service consists of 3 components
+ - concept detection
+ - sky localization
+ - ratio computation

+In the employed framework, we train a 22-layer GoogLeNet [41] network on 5055 concepts, which are a subset of the 12,988 ImageNet concepts.
+Then, this network is applied on the TRECVID SIN 2013 development dataset and the output of the last fully-connected layer (5055 dimensions) is used as the input space of SVM classiers trained on the 346 TRECVID SIN concepts.
+Among these classiers, we use the one trained on the sky concept.
+In order to evaluate the accuracy of the employed sky detection framework, we manually annotated (for the sky concept) 23,000 Instagram images (collected during preliminary past data collection activities) that were captured in the city of Berlin during the time period between 01/01/2016 to 15/04/2016.
+Sky detection was then applied on each image and the generated condence scores were recorded in order to facilitate the selection of a decision threshold that provides a good trade-o between precision and recall.
+Based on this analysis, we opted for a 0.6 threshold (i.e. the sky concept is considered present if the condence score is 0.6) which led to 91.2% precision and 80.0% recall.

+Sky localization is an important computer vision problem which refers to the detection of all pixels that depict sky in an image.
+In this section, we rst present the state of the art in sky localization (section 5.2.1) and then describe the adopted sky localization approach which consists of the fusion of two diverse approaches, a deep learning-based one (section 5.2.2) and one based on a set of heuristic rules (section 5.2.3), that were found to work in a complementary manner (section 5.2.4).

+5.2.1 State of the art
+An approach that was proposed by [47] suggests measuring the sky border points.
+The authors propose several modications of the original sky border position func- tion, namely the determination of multi-border points for detecting complex sky regions in images.
+In [16], the authors suggest using blue color for localizing and tracking RGB color in dierent applications of image processing.
+Specically, they propose a pixel based solution utilizing the sky color information.
+The success of deep networks on several domains led to their application in semantic segmenta- tion as well.
+Specically, several recent works have applied Convolutional Neural Networks (CNNs) to dense prediction problems, including semantic segmentation such as [26, 8, 29]; boundary prediction for electron microscopy by Ciresan et al. [6] and for natural images by a hybrid convnet/nearest neighbor model by Ganin and Lempitsky [9].
+Moreover, Hariharan et al. [13] and Gupta et al. [12] adapt deep CNNs to semantic segmentation, but do so in hybrid detection-segmentation mod- els.
+These approaches ne-tune a Regional-CNN system [11] by sampling bounding boxes and/or region proposals for detection, semantic segmentation, and instance Towards improved air quality monitoring using publicly available sky images 11 segmentation.
+Finally, fully convolutional training is rare, but was used eectively by Tompson et al. [42] to learn an end-to-end part detector and spatial model for pose estimation.
+5.2.2 FCN for sky localization
+In the proposed framework, we employ the fully convolutional network (FCN) ap- proach [22], which draws on recent successes of deep neural networks for image classication (e.g. [19]) and transfer learning.
+Transfer learning was rst demon- strated on various visual recognition tasks (e.g. [7]), then on detection, and on both instance and semantic segmentation in hybrid proposal classier models [11{
+13].
+The work in [22] was the rst to adapt deep classication architectures for image segmentation by using networks pre-trained for image classication and ne-tuned fully convolutionally on whole image inputs and per pixel ground truth labels.
+Importantly, it was shown [22] that the FCN approach achieves state-of- the-art segmentation performance in a number of standard benchmarks, including the SIFT Flow dataset where the FCN-16 variant achieved a pixel precision of 94.3% on the set of geometric classes, which include sky.
+To measure the performance of the approach specically on the task of sky localization, we used the SUN Database19 [43], a comprehensive collection of an- notated images covering a large variety of environmental scenes, places and the ob- jects within.
+More specically, we used the pre-trained (on the SIFT Flow dataset) FCN-16 model made available20 by [22], to predict the sky region of the 2,030 SUN images for which the polygons capturing the sky part are provided.
+We measured a pixel precision of 91.77% and a pixel recall of 94.25%.
+It should be noted, that we are interested mainly in the precision of the approach given that what is re- quired by the air quality estimation approach presented in section 6 is recognizing accurately even a small part of the sky inside the image.
+5.2.3 Sky localization using heuristic rules
+The second approach for sky localization is based on heuristic rules that aim at recognizing the sky part of the images.
+The algorithm is based on identifying whether the pixels meet certain criteria involving their color values and the size of color clusters they belong to.
+The output of the algorithm is a mask containing all pixels that capture the sky.
+Fig. 4 presents the pseudocode of the proposed method.
+It should be noted that the heuristic algorithm is far stricter than the FCN-based since sun and clouds are not considered part of the sky.
+Similarly to the FCN-based, the heuristic rule-based method was evaluated on the SUN database obtaining a mean precision of 82.45% and a mean recall of 59.22%.

 When an IA request is received, the IA service first sends a request to the concept detection (CD) component (step 1) which implements the concept detection framework described in D3.1.
 The CD component applies concept detection on each image of the request and returns a set of scores that represent the algorithm’s confidence that the sky concept appears in each image.
 When a response